devopstrainings/linux-basics-katakoda/linux-adminstration/step2.md

 `su - john`{{execute}}

-# Additional Commands for Practice
+# Additional Tasks for Practice

   1. Create a group with custom *GID*
   2. Create a user with custom *UID*